H3llKa1ser/B00t2R00t/Network Penetration Testing/Squid HTTP Proxy.md

 ### Exposed squid proxy can be used to gain access to internal applications or ssh connections

-OR use the squidproxy.sh script below (Replace IP addresses and add more ports to scan)
+OR use the squidproxyscan.sh script below (Replace IP addresses and add more ports to scan)

     #!/bin/bash